Recruitment & Training Incentives

 This program supports expanding or newly locating Virginia companies that have 250 employees or fewer company-wide.
 To qualify for assistance, a company must be:

-• Making a new capital investment of at least $100,000 associated with the start-up or expansion.
+- Making a new capital investment of at least $100,000 associated with the location or expansion.

 Workforce Retraining Programs

-When the overall annual VJIP budget allows, VJIP Retraining Programs are used to support Virginia companies that are upskilling their existing workforce.
+When the overall annual VJIP budget allows, VJIP Retraining Programs support Virginia companies that need to upskill their existing workforce.
 Participating companies must demonstrate that they are undergoing integration of new technology into their production process, a change of product line in keeping with marketplace demands, or substantial change to their service delivery process that would require assimilation of new skills and technological capabilities by their existing labor force.

 Retraining Program